jacintod/Getting-and-Cleaning-Data-Course-Project/README.md

-This project is based on the Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz Themos Patrikios publication "Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine".
+This project is based on the Davide Anguita, Alessandro Ghio, Luca Oneto,Xavier Parra and Jorge L. Reyes-Ortiz Themos Patrikios publication

+# Getting-and-Cleaning-Data-Course-Project
+Coursera Data Science Specialization - Getting and Cleaning Data Course Project This is my project submission and below is some notes and comments on the dataset

+# Introduction
+"Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine".
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-This is my project submission and below is some notes and comments on the dataset# Getting-and-Cleaning-Data-Course-Project Coursera Data Science Specialization - Getting and Cleaning Data Course Project

-# Introduction

 # Information on the Data
 This is not meant to be detailed information on the data and dataset.
 For more detailed